Bond Clothing Stores: History

-The company was founded in Cleveland, Ohio in 1914, when Mortimer Slater, with Charles Anson Bond and Lester Cohen, founded the stores as a retail outlet for their suit manufacturing company.
-Charles Anson Bond, whose name was chosen for its market value and meaning left Cleveland for Columbus, Ohio where he opened a branch of the company.
+The company was founded in Cleveland, Ohio, in 1914, when Mortimer Slater, with Charles Anson Bond and Lester Cohen, founded the stores as a retail outlet for their suit manufacturing company.
+Bond, whose name was chosen for its market value and meaning, left Cleveland for Columbus, Ohio, where he opened a branch of the company.
 Bond stepped away from active management when he was elected mayor of Columbus in 1907.
-The first store featured fifteen-dollar men's suits.
+The first store sold men's suits for $15 ($ today).
 As president, Slater built the concern into a million-dollar corporation, increasing the number of employees from 50 to more than 4,000.
 At his retirement in 1924, the concern had 28 stores in large cities.
-Charles Anson Bond also sold his interests in the 1920s.
+Bond sold his interest in the 1920s.

 Bond Stores, Inc. was organized in Maryland on March 19, 1937, by the consolidation of Bond Clothing Company, a Maryland corporation, and its subsidiary, Bond Stores, Inc. The principal executive offices of the corporation were located at 261 Fifth Avenue in New York City.

 During the 1930s and 1940s, it became the largest retail chain of men's clothing in the United States, best known for selling two-pant suits.

 In 1975, the company was sold to foreign investors, then broken up and sold in smaller groups to its management.
 For instance, 13 stores were operated by the Proud Wind, Inc. company.

 Manufacturing operations

-In 1933, company president Barney S. Ruben (1885–1959) moved the manufacturing center of Bond Clothes from New Brunswick, New Jersey to Rochester, New York where he spent his youth and got his start in the clothing industry with Fashion Park Clothes.
-By the end of the 1930s, the manufacturer grew to employ over 2,500 people.
-During the 1940s the company expanded to larger manufacturing facilities on North Goodman St. In 1956, wholly owned manufacturing plants operated at New Brunswick, New York City, and Rochester.
-The Rochester facility was later sold to General Dynamics and is now occupied by Bausch and Lomb contact lens manufacturing.
-The company's manufacturing facilities remained in Rochester until 1979, when the factory was finally closed.
+In 1933, company president Barney S. Ruben (1885–1959) moved the manufacturing center of Bond Clothes from New Brunswick, New Jersey, to Rochester, New York, where he spent his youth and got his start in the clothing industry with Fashion Park Clothes.
+By the end of the 1930s, the manufacturer grew to employ over 2,500 people, becoming the city's largest employer of textile workers.
+During the 1940s, the company expanded to larger manufacturing facilities on North Goodman Street, but by 1954, company leaders acknowledged that they could not fully employ the space, and sold it to General Dynamics.
+(Today, it is a Bausch and Lomb contact lens factory.)
+In 1956, wholly owned manufacturing plants operated at New Brunswick, New York City, and Rochester.
+The company closed its Rochester factory in 1979.

 Retail stores

-Bond Stores operated numerous retail outlets in the United States.
-Principally a men's clothier, by the mid-1950s some stores also carried women's clothing and later became known as "family apparel centers."
-In 1956, the chain operated nearly 100 outlets from coast to coast in principal cities, in addition to more than 50 agency stores that sold goods in smaller communities.
-In the late 1960s there were around 150 retail outlets.
+Bond was principally a men's clothier, but by the mid-1950s some stores also carried women's clothing and later became known as "family apparel centers."
+In 1956, the chain operated nearly 100 outlets from coast to coast in principal cities and more than 50 agency stores that sold goods in smaller communities.
+In the late 1960s, it had about 150 retail outlets.
+Around 1970, new management knowledgeable in fashions took over Bond Clothes, but their knowledge of the retail clothing industry did nothing to save Bond Clothes from its eventual demise.
 By 1982, that number had dwindled to 50.

-Around 1970, new management knowledgeable in fashions took over Bond Clothes, but their knowledge of the retail clothing industry did nothing to save Bond Clothes from its eventual demise.